12 Feb How to Find & Hire the Best Electrician or Electric Company

 “Ask about travel charges.
 Some electricians charge a flat rate for travel, others charge more per hour to cover these expenses.
 The size of your project can determine how the total charges shake out and ultimately which electrician is right for the job.” – Marcus Pickett, What You Need to Know When Hiring an Electrician, InsiderPages; Twitter:@insiderpages

 45. Find out if you need a permit, and if so, who will obtain it.
-“A permit ensures electrical work will be checked by a city inspector-an important safeguard for homeowners.
+“A permit ensures a city inspector checks the electrical work – an important safeguard for homeowners.
 It’s standard for electricians (not homeowners) to pull permits.” – Philip Schmidt, 10 Questions to Ask an Electrician Before Hiring, Networx; Twitter:@yournetworx

 46. Make sure your electrician understands the work requirements.
 Not all electrical contractors provide all types of electrical service.
 “When you seek bids for work, you need to keep in mind that electrical contractors don’t necessarily handle all kinds of jobs.
 Some only do construction or remodeling work.
 Some do only minor repairs, such as installing a new light fixture or replacing an outlet or switch.
 So tell the electrician about the job you have in mind first.” – Al Heavens, Ask Questions Before You Hire an Electrician, Realty Times; Twitter: @RealtyTimes

 47. Have your electrician wire in additional power, even if you don’t currently need it.
 “Have your electrician wire in more power, even if you don’t currently need it.
 If you plug in another TV or computer, most likely you won’t consider how hard it’s working your electrical main or if you even have the power.
 If you have extra, this won’t be an issue.” – Matt Myers, Checklist: Hiring an Electrician, Home Advisor; Twitter: @HomeAdvisor